Cannabis Farmers face new and complex challenges from all directions.

 The cannabis industry is rife with marketing and branding jargon that might be chic, but these names don't really convey much information.
 Knowing the genotype of your plants, however, can ensure accurate representation of the cultivar to downstream purchasers, like manufactures and consumers.
 Whether you're looking to confirm a purchased harvest, cultivate a new hybrid, or enhance an existing variety, genetics can provide integral answers.

 Where would we be without agronomy?
 Our flora, whether a delightful poppy, hops, or cannabis, requires the necessities of life, just like we do.
-Water, nutrition, love, and music.
-Yes...the latter is a must.
-The agronomist understands these things, as they work towards not only cultivating healthy, happy plants, but also providing sanctuaries for the plants to survive and thrive.
-Through mastering a hybridized program of breeding, feeding, and weeding, along with maintaining soil quality and favorable climate conditions, the agronomist ensures the plant is cherished.
+As in nature, sunlight, water, balanced nutrition, love, music ensure full plant genetic expression.
+Yes... love and music are a must.
+The agronomist understands these things as they work towards not only cultivating healthy, happy plants, but also providing sanctuaries for the plants to survive and thrive.
+Through aligning with nature in breeding, seeding, and feeding along with maintaining soil quality, sunlight, and favorable climate conditions, the agronomist ensures that the plant is cherished.
 And we all know what happens when that's not the case.

 Learn the information you need to navigate issues relating to business registration, taxes, insurance, workers compensation, occupational health and safety, and labor protections.
 At this panel you can acquire free resources and consult with specialists and from the Secretary of State, Franchise Tax Board, Employment Development Department, State Compensation Insurance Fund, CAL/OSHA, and the Agricultural Labor Relations Board.